andyOR/Analytics-with-SAS/README.md

 ## Chapter 5.
 Proc Statements and Operations

 ### This chapter deals with the proc statements used for data operation in SAS.
 Data operations such as mean, standard deviation, sum, etc are possible with proc statements.
+It also contains operations of proc frequency, proc formats, and proc reports.

 #### a.
 Proc means, std dev. or data summary
 #### b.
 Save results from proc statements
 #### c.
 Missing data information
 #### d.
 Tabular forms in SAS

+## Chapter 6.
+Proc Statements and Operations II

+### This chapter deals with proc appends, proc merge, and proc SQL.